 If you suffer from allergies, have a cold, or suffer from any number of minor ailments, you may already be aware of the benefits of naturally growing medicinal herbs for helping to alleviate symptoms.

-The best medicinal herb heirloom seed kits deliver the same long-term planning benefits of vegetables, fruit, and other herbs, but allow you to dedicate a small area of your garden to a patch of herbs which can be called upon to help you heal in uncertain times.
+The best medicinal herb heirloom seeds deliver the same long-term planning benefits of vegetables, fruit, and other herbs, but allow you to dedicate a small area of your garden to a patch of herbs which can be called upon to help you heal in uncertain times.

 The Medicinal Herb Garden Heirloom Seed Kit contains a selection of essential medicinal herb varieties for putting together your own natural complementary medicine for use alongside your regular supplies during times of strife.